 Recently, I presented on wireless guest access and other topics at the Wireless LAN Professionals Conference.
 I'm also a frequent delegate at Wireless Field Day.
 I was also on the Clear to Send podcast in November 2015, and the Clear to Send Podcast in early 2016.
 I attended Mobility Field Day 2 in July of 2017, as a delegate, and will be doing a session on WLAN penetration testing at the Wireless LAN Professionals Conference in February 2018.

 Beyond teaching and speaking engagements, I've also done my share of contributing to event success on the administrative and logistics sides.
 I have been the Mobility Track Chairman for Interop (2014) and a frequent judge for Best of Interop (including head-judging in 2015).
 I've either facilitated or assisted in to dozens of other events, and enjoy the challenge of bringing groups of people together for technically-oriented gatherings.

 Contact me for network-related speaking opportunities or to help coordinate your large IT events.

-As an Adjunct Faculty member at Syracuse University, I currently teach a graduate class on networking, with a wireless class coming in Fall 2017.
+As an Adjunct Faculty member at Syracuse University, I recently taught a graduate class on networking, and a wireless class in Fall 2017.

 Copyright © Wirednot, LLC.
 All rights reserved.